Closet Cases of the Nerd Kind: Plot

 In the film, sewage worker Roy Dreary and a number of unusual characters meet up with strange extraterrestrials traveling to earth in a giant pie in the sky.
 Dreary develops an obsession with mashed potatoes, whipped cream, and maraschino cherries.
 He encounters singing mailboxes, truck radios that spout bubbles and bubble music, and one pie in the face after another, before finally finding himself at the Sara Loo pie factory-and his close encounter of the nerd kind.

-Other characters include a wide-eyed cherubic child, a famous French scientist, a bewildered wife, plus Darth Vader on a motorcycle complaining that he is blocking the road.
+Other characters include a wide-eyed cherubic child, a famous French scientist, a bewildered wife, plus Darth Vader on a motorcycle complaining that Dreary is blocking the road.
 The film also includes a mysterious code (which turns out to be the first nine digits of the mathematical constant pi) and an oversized xylophone on which Dreary signals to the aliens.
-All of the character voices are over-dubbed by voice artists Corey Burton and Sandy Stotzer.
+All of the character voices are over-dubbed by voice artists Corey Burton (in his first film role) and Sandy Stotzer.